Reclaim your independence through entrepreneurship

 Maybe, like many female entrepreneurs, you’ve had to rely on personal loans to finance your business.
 If you’re worried about the impact your business could have on your personal financial standing, try some techniques for building your business credit score so that you can conduct your business separately.

 Take back your intellectual independence

 Make the time

-Maybe you want to make plans but find yourself doing administration and emails all day every day.
-Kerry Preston from Growtality told attendees of our March event to, “Look back at your calendar and think about where you spent your time in the past five days.
+Maybe you want to make plans but find yourself doing administrative work and and answering emails all day, every day.
+Kerry Preston from Growtality told attendees of our March event to look back at your calendar and think about where you spent your time in the past five days.
 Was it doing busywork, checking a to-do list, or something that will help you reach your goals?
 Know what your biggest derailer is.
-If you don’t know what dragged you down last week, you’re doomed to repeat it this week.”
+If you don’t know what dragged you down last week, you’re doomed to repeat it this week.

 Imitation does not flatter your brand

 Maybe you want to create something unique, but look at the brands around you and think you can’t compete with their big budgets and agency teams.
 Brand strategist, Jasmine Bina, says, “Don’t play in someone else’s backyard.”
 Your competitors might have smart ideas and big budgets, but trying to replicate them doesn’t allow you to get in front of them or say anything unique.
 Bina goes on, “Box’s brand is a better version of DropBox, but that does nothing to differentiate them.
 Better is actually worse.
 Different is what matters.”